-A FARMER in her mid-60s, Kamlabai Gudhe works as a labourer whenever she can for grain, not cash.
+A farmer in her mid-60s, Kamlabai Gudhe works as a labourer whenever she can for grain, not cash.
 It's all she can get.
 So she labours, sometimes for 12 hours, for Rs.25 worth of jowar.
-This is apart from slogging on her own four-and-a-half acres whenever she can.
+This is apart from slogging on her own four-and-a-half acres.
 When her crop does succeed, she mostly loses it to wild animals as her farm is on the edge of the jungle.
-The better her cotton and soybean, the more wild boars and Nilgai it attracts.
+The better her cotton and soyabean, the more wild boars and nilgai it attracts.
 Fencing the farm would cost Rs.
 1 lakh.
 Money she can't dream of.

-"I remember how my mother trudged for hours to collect chara [fodder] and sell it for next to nothing," says her son Bhaskar who is central to her plans to keep their farm afloat.
+"I remember how my mother trudged for hours to collect chara [fodder] and sell it for next to nothing," says her son Bhaskar, who is central to her plans to keep their farm afloat.
 "I got ten paisa per penda [fistful]," she laughs.
-"But I made so many trips for it, I could make up to ten rupees daily from the chara."
-That is, she walked more kilometres than she could count to fetch and sell one hundred pendas of fodder each day.
+"But I made so many trips for it, I could make up to 10 rupees daily from the chara."
+That is, she walked more kilometres than she could count to fetch and sell 100 pendas of fodder each day.
 Her 16-18 hour workdays paid off, though.
 From these pathetic earnings she and her husband saved and bought land no one else would at the edge of the forest.
 That was nearly 40 years ago.
 She paid Rs.
-12,000 for four and a half acres.
+12,000 for 4.5 acres.
 The family then worked like galley slaves to cultivate a very difficult farm.
-"I had another son, too, but he died."
+"I had another son," she says, "but he died."

 Kamlabai walks long distances even today, in her mid-60s.
 "What to do?
 The farm is six kilometres away from our village.
 I earn as a labourer when I find work.
 And then I go to the farm to help Bhaskar and Vanita."
 She is too old to find work on government project sites.
 And on those, anyway, exist huge prejudices against lone women in general and widows in particular.
 So she takes any work she finds.

 Like millions of others, her family was hit by the biggest agrarian crisis in decades.
 Rising input costs, falling output prices, lack of credit, withdrawal of State support.
-"It's the same with everyone else in the village, too," she says.
+"It's the same with everyone else in the village," she says.
 Last year brought crop disaster as well.
-She lost hugely, with Bhaskar betting on Bt cotton.
+She lost hugely, with Bhaskar betting on Bt-cotton.
 "All we got was two quintals," she says.

-The Government then added to the damage.
+The government then added to the damage.
 Late last year, it made her a "beneficiary" of a "relief package."
 Under this, Kamlabai was made to buy a costly "aadha Jersey" (half Jersey) cow she did not want.
 Though heavily subsidised, she still had to pay her share of Rs.
 5,500 for it.
-"The brute ate more than all of us put together," she told us. ( The Hindu , Nov.
-23, 2006).
+"The brute ate more than all of us put together," she told us. ( The Hindu , 23 November 2006).
 And "it yielded very little milk."

 Since then, "I have twice given away the cow, but they always bring it back," she says with resignation.
-Those she gifts it to return it saying "we cannot afford to feed it."
+Those she gifts it to return the animal, saying "we cannot afford to feed it."
 So now "I am paying a neighbour Rs.
-50 a month to look after the animal."
+50 a month to look after the cow."
 A kind of reverse rental.
 The deal being that if the cow starts giving milk as it should, she will get a half-share.
 That belongs to an optimistic future.
-Right now, Kamlabai is paying to take care of a cow the Government promised would take care of her.
+Right now, Kamlabai is paying to take care of a cow the government promised would take care of her.